redhat-cop/infra-ansible/roles/ansible/tower/manage-credentials/README.md

 **_Note:_** Credential input will **only** happen if the `ansible_tower.credentials.inputs` portion of the dictionary is defined and complete as per [Tower Credential Types documentation](https://docs.ansible.com/ansible-tower/latest/html/userguide/credentials.html#credential-types).

+**_Note:_** User-defined credentials that are not declared in your inventory will be deleted by default after this role is run.
+Tower-managed credentials can be identified by a `'managed_by_tower` field returned by the Tower API and cannot be deleted by the user.

 ## Example Inventory